Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Identify japanese name candidates in KANJI, based on the romanized name ex.
-Yamamoto Sanae - and a known gender.*
+*Find the likely transcriptions to Kanji, for a Japanese first name and last name, according to a known gender.*

 *<u>Cost :</u> The processing of each name requires **1** credit.*